 Please refer to the table below which shows the regional mobility grant distribution for the academic year 2020-21.
 The allocation varies from year to year and is dependent on the European Commission and Turkish National Agency's budget proposal.

 Monthly study grant

 Group 1 & 2 program countries with higher living costs

-Denmark, Ireland, Finland, Sweden, United Kingdom, Liechtenstein, Norway, Luxembourg, Iceland, Belgium, Germany, France, Italy, Austria, Greece, Spain, Cyprus, Netherlands, Portugal, Malta
+Denmark, Ireland, Finland, Sweden, Liechtenstein, Norway, Luxembourg, Iceland, Belgium, Germany, France, Italy, Austria, Greece, Spain, Cyprus, Netherlands, Portugal, Malta

 Group 3 program countries with lower living costs

 Bulgaria, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Slovakia, former Yugoslav Republic of Macedonia, Czech Republic, Croatia, Slovenia, Serbia, Turkey

 Students who are economically disadvantaged may receive an additional grant.
 The monthly amount of additional grant is 100 EUR.
 In order to benefit from this additional grant according to the program rules, students must have financial support from the official authorities for themselves or their mother/father.
 Students must apply to the International Office with the official document provided by Municipalities, Public Institutions or Official Public Organizations attesting that they benefit from the official financial support.

 Online Linguistic Support